 Payroll and Vendor Expenses.
-In Fiscal Year 2023, approximately 59% of the Board's budgeted expenditures are for payroll and associated taxes, withholding and employee contributions.
+In Fiscal Year 2024, approximately 66% of the Board's budgeted expenditures are for payroll and associated taxes, withholding and employee contributions.
 These payments occur every other week and occur primarily during the school year from September through June.
 In addition, the Board's recurring expenses for textbooks, educational materials, charter school payments, healthcare, transportation, facilities and commodities total approximately 25% of the Board's budgeted expenditures; the timing of such payments is relatively predictable and spread throughout the fiscal year.
-Approximately 16% of budgeted revenues, which flow through the operating account, are comprised of debt service, annual pension payments, and interest on short-term debt.
+Approximately 8% of budgeted revenues, which flow through the operating account, are comprised of debt service, annual pension payments, and interest on short-term debt.

 Debt Service Deposits.
-Debt service payments on the Board's alternate revenue bonds backed by State Aid Revenues are deposited into debt service funds once a year by February 15, prior to when the Board receives the first installment of property tax revenues.
-In Fiscal Year 2023, the projected debt service deposit in February 2023 relative to these alternate revenue bonds is approximately \$502 million, an increase of \$22 million from Fiscal Year 2022.
-Deposits for debt service for alternate revenue bonds backed PPRT in Fiscal Year 2023 total \$39 million.
+Debt service payments on the Board's alternate revenue bonds backed by State Aid Revenues are deposited into debt service funds once a year by March 15, prior to when the Board receives the first installment of property tax revenues.
+In Fiscal Year 2024, the projected debt service deposit in February 2024 relative to these alternate revenue bonds is approximately \$503 million, an increase of \$1 million from Fiscal Year 2023.
+Deposits for debt service for alternate revenue bonds backed PPRT in Fiscal Year 2024 total approximately \$40 million.

 Pension Contributions.
-In Fiscal Year 2023, the Board expects total CTPF pension contributions to be approximately \$860 million, as certified by the Pension Fund as the necessary contribution to achieve 90% funded status by 2059 as prescribed by statute.
-In Fiscal Year 2023, approximately \$552 million of this pension contribution will be funded through the Pension Property Tax Levy and \$309 million will be funded by the State contribution, as provided for under P.A.
+In Fiscal Year 2024, the Board expects total CTPF pension contributions to be approximately \$1.02 billion, as certified by the Pension Fund as the necessary contribution to achieve 90% funded status by 2059 as prescribed by statute.
+In Fiscal Year 2024, approximately \$557 million of this pension contribution will be funded through the Pension Property Tax Levy and \$322 million will be funded by the State contribution, as provided for under P.A.
 100-465.
 These funds are directly intercepted to the Pension Fund.
-In the aggregate, \$860 million or 100%, will be funded by a dedicated revenue source other than the Board's unrestricted general operating funds and is credited against the Board's required pension contribution.
-The Board will not make any contributions out of unrestricted general operating revenues for Fiscal Year 2023.
-While future pension contributions remain related to investment considerations and it is anticipated certain amounts of funding from time-to-time may be provided by the Board's unrestricted general operating revenues, based on the Pension Fund's 2022 Actuarial Valuation Report, the Board has projected no further funding from unrestricted general operating revenues will be required by Fiscal Year 2041.
+In the aggregate, approximately \$879 million or 86%, will be funded by a dedicated revenue source other than the Board's unrestricted general operating funds and is credited against the

+Board's required pension contribution.
+The Board will make approximately \$142 million in contributions out of unrestricted general operating revenues for Fiscal Year 2024.
 In addition, the Board has in recent fiscal years made periodic pension contributions totaling approximately \$14 million that coincide with the payroll for employees paid with federal funds.
-In Fiscal Year 2022, the Board contributed \$100 million to the Municipal Employees' Annuity and Benefit Fund (the "Annuity Fund").
-The Board also budgeted \$175 million in pension costs to the Annuity Fund in Fiscal Year 2023 and going forward, the Board anticipates making payments to the Annuity Fund under the terms of an intergovernmental agreement with the City.
+In Fiscal Year 2023, the Board contributed \$175 million to the Annuity Fund.
+Additional annual contributions may be made by the Board beyond Fiscal Year 2023.
+The Board expects to make a Fiscal Year 2024 contribution to the Annuity Fund in the amount of \$175 million.
+Any such contribution would need to be authorized by the Board.
 There is no statutory requirement that the Board make Annuity Fund payments and the amounts contributed could change in the future depending on discussions with the City.
+See APPENDIX H - "PENSION AND OTHER POST-EMPLOYMENT OBLIGATIONS - Pensions for Other Board Personnel."

-The historical annual growth in equalized assessed valuation of property within the School District for the period 2012-2022 has averaged approximately 3.3% based upon records of the Cook County Clerk.
+The historical annual growth in equalized assessed valuation of property within the School District for the period 2013-2023 has averaged approximately 3.80% based upon records of the Cook County Clerk.
 The Board's required pension contribution is currently projected by the Pension Fund's actuaries to grow by an average of approximately 2% annually through 2059.
 The majority of the Board's required contributions to the Retirement Funds from unrestricted general operating revenues are required to be made in late June, before the Board receives the distribution of the second installment of property tax revenues in July and August.
-In Fiscal Year 2023, the Board does not anticipate the need to make this payment.
+In Fiscal Year 2024, the Board budgeted approximately \$142 million of operating expenditures for this payment.